-doption[Optional]
+· doption[Optional]

 Use the docker mode to build FISCO BCOS.
-When using this option, the binary is no longer extracted, but users are required to start the node machine to install docker, and their accounts have docker permission.
-The command to start the node in this mode is as follows
+When using this option, the binary is no longer extracted, but users are required to start the node machine to install docker, and their accounts have docker permission, which means their accounts should in the docker group.
+Use following command to start node at node home.